samsonkimani/alx-pre_course/README.md

-My first readme
+My first readme,
-this is the first oroject working with alx
+this is the first project working with alx